theo-obadiah-teguh/Carhalla/README.md

-# Car Parking Management System
+# Carhalla: A Car Parking Management System

 A repository for CPSC 304: Introduction to Relational Databases by the University of British Columbia.
 Our objective was design a database with an interactive GUI application.